-REVIEW CRITERIA

-Consider to what degree the Startup has:
+REVIEW CRITERIA consider to what degree the Startup has;

-- Created novel intellectual property (IP), preferably which UC San Diego licensed to their startup. - Produced a breakthrough innovation as opposed to having made improvements to existing innovative technologies, products or services - Achieved recognition of value through private investment, revenue and customer adoption - Demonstrated capacity to produce return on investment (ROI) based on their goals - Understood the competitive landscape and marketed/differentiated itself effectively - Commitment to the UC San Diego Mission and Vision manifesting the embodiment the spirit of UC San Diego.
+- Created novel intellectual property (IP), preferably which UC San Diego licensed to their startup. - Produced a breakthrough innovation as opposed to having made improvements to existing innovative technologies, products or services - Achieved independent recognition of value through private investment, revenue and customer adoption - Demonstrated capacity to produce return on investment (ROI) based on their goals - Understood the competitive landscape and marketed/differentiated itself effectively - Purported to build a more inclusive, equitable, sustainable and/or healthful future for everyone (societal impact)

-This award is open to startups established by faculty, students, and staff from all academic majors, disciplines, or departments and who are in good academic and/or professional standing.
+This award is open to Startups established by faculty, students, and staff from all academic majors, disciplines, or departments and who are in good academic and/or professional standing.
 The Startup must have created novel intellectual property with preference for UC San Diego licensed and managed IP.